kukhyeon/OS/README.md

-# Studying Operating System in Ubuntu
+# Studying Operating Systems on Ubuntu